-However, the main argument of opponents of the effort to decriminalize psychedelics is that fewer penalties will lead to more drug use, more crime, and a financial burden on the city.
+However, opponents of decriminalization mainly argue that fewer penalties will lead to an increase in drug use and crime and become a financial burden on the city.

-But according to statistics from Denver, which in 2019 was the first city to decriminalize psychedelics, these fears may well be unfounded.
+But according to statistics from Denver, the first city to decriminalize psychedelics in 2019, these fears may be unfounded.
 Data from the Denver District Attorney’s office shows that they have processed only 47 cases related to psychedelic mushrooms since they were decriminalized.

 Magic mushrooms are not for sale in Detroit.
-Psilocybin, the psychoactive agent in magic mushrooms, is on the federal Schedule 1 Controlled Substance list, which makes it illegal for sale anywhere in the United States.
+Psilocybin, the psychoactive agent in magic mushrooms, is on the federal Schedule 1 Controlled Substance list and is not yet legal in Detroit.

 Growing Your Own Magic Mushrooms